 Unfortunately, there have been a few testers who have experienced issues with this shoe’s durability.
 In specific, one user noticed a protruding wire on the left heel and another outside wear.

-One thing is for sure, Brooks did not hold back with the visual appeal of their Revel Running Shoe.
-With as many color variations as there are, it will not be difficult for runners to find a suitable shoe.
+One thing is for sure, Brooks did not hold back with the visual appeal of their Revel Running Shoes.
+With as many color variations as there are, it will not be difficult for runners to find suitable shoes.

-Yes, this is a comfortable shoe.
+Yes, this is comfortable shoes.
 However, the midsole is stiffer than some runners may be used to and as a result, this is not ideal for runners who do not land stiffly.
-In other words, it is not the best starter running shoe.
+In other words, it is not the best starter in running shoes.

 The more modern Brooks running shoes have adopted a more seamless design and with the implementation of a mesh upper, you can bet your bottom dollar breathability is not an issue.